s-heins/articles/git/_planned-articles.md

     * pushing
   * Branching
   * Resolving merge conflicts
+  * Merging and deleting branches
 * A deeper look: How does git work behind the scenes?
   * snapshots, not file differences
   * commits, blobs, and trees
 * Advanced git
+  * interactive adding
+  * using a commit template
   * amending
   * pull strategies: rebase vs merge
   * rebasing